Are Deepfakes Protected by the First Amendment?

 - False advertising.
 Deepfakes can be used to falsely portray the effectiveness of a given product or to make it seem like they are endorsed by a celebrity or trusted person.

 - Fraud.
-Robocalls impersonating President Biden show a common use of deepfakes: to make people falsely think they are simply following a valid and trusted source.
-The faked calls could be considered voter suppression or interference.
-Similarly, in 2019, the CEO of a British energy firm received a call from someone who sounded like the CEO of his firm’s parent company.
+Deepfakes can be used to impersonate someone to make people think they are engaging with a valid and trusted source.
+For example, in 2019, the CEO of a British energy firm received a call from someone who sounded like the CEO of his firm’s parent company.
 The “boss” told him to transfer almost $250,000 to a Hungarian company.
 He did so, not knowing he was being defrauded.

 - Perjury.
 Deepfakes could be used to manufacture false testimony in a video deposition, court testimony or other statements made under oath.